 Congress should reauthorize the Elder Justice Act (EJA).
 It should fully fund the EJA and other programs that address elder abuse.
-This includes those within Social Services Block Grants and the Older Americans Act.
-Congress should appropriate funds to implement all provisions in the EJA (see also Chapter 6, Low-Income Assistance - Social Services and Community Services Block Grants).
+This includes programs within Social Services Block Grants and the Older Americans Act.
+Congress should appropriate funds to implement all provisions in the EJA (see also Social Services and Community Services Block Grants).

-Federal agencies should assist state and local agencies.
-They should collaborate in preventing, detecting, and prosecuting all forms of elder abuse.
+Federal, state, and local agencies should collaborate to prevent, detect, and prosecute all forms of elder abuse.
 These efforts should include:

 - facilitating uniform definitions of abuse, neglect, and exploitation;

-- supporting training of law enforcement and judicial personnel to increase the quality of investigations and prosecutions.
+- supporting training of Adult Protective Services, as well as law enforcement and judicial personnel, to increase the quality of investigations and prosecutions.

-Research is needed both to improve our understanding of the markers of physical and psychological elder abuse, and to develop means to ensure that abuse is identified and addressed.
+Research is needed to improve our understanding of the markers of physical and psychological elder abuse.
+That research should be used to develop means to ensure that abuse is identified and addressed.

 States should train professionals from a variety of disciplines, including health care, to improve detection, investigation, and enforcement regarding cases of abuse, neglect, and exploitation.
 States should support the formation and ongoing operation of multidisciplinary teams to address elder abuse issues.

 Policymakers should enact adult protective services laws.
-Those laws should apply in the community and in long-term care settings.
-Such laws should balance the individual’s autonomy and self-determination with the state’s obligation to protect those who cannot protect themselves.
+These laws should apply in the community and in long-term care settings.
+Such laws should balance the individual’s autonomy and self-determination with the state’s obligation to protect those who are unable to protect themselves.

-- use of the least-restrictive protective action that meets the specific needs of the vulnerable individual; and
+- use the least-restrictive protective action that meets the specific needs of the individual.

-- Institutions should face criminal and civil penalties for abuse, neglect, and exploitation of those in their care (see also Chapter 8, Long-Term Services and Supports- Ensuring Quality and Consumer Rights and Protections Across All Long-Term Services and Supports Settings).
+Institutions should face criminal and civil penalties for all forms of abuse of those in their care (see also Quality and Consumer Protections in Long-Term Services and Supports Settings).

-Policymakers should devise Silver Alert or similar programs to alert the public to missing older adults with appropriate protections and limitations.
+Policymakers should devise Silver Alert programs to alert the public to missing older adults with appropriate protections and limitations.